Geography of Beijing: Layout of Beijing's administrative divisions

 Beyond the 2nd Ring Road, the city spreads out in a checkerboard fashion marked by concentric ring roads.
 Four other districts, Haidian, Chaoyang, Fengtai and Shijingshan, were once considered on the city's outskirts, but are now integral parts of the city inside the 5th Ring Road.
-All four have population densities above 4500 persons/km^{2} (11,600 persons/km^{2}).
+All four have population densities above 4500 PD/sqkm.
 The vast Haidian District to the northwest is home to the Old and New Summer Palace, the university district, and Zhongguancun, the city's high-technology silicon village.
 The even bigger Chaoyang District embraces the city from the north and east.
-Its possessions include Beijing Central Business District (CBD), the Olympic Green, and even the Beijing Capital International Airport.
+Its highlights include Beijing Central Business District (CBD), the Olympic Green, and even the Beijing Capital International Airport.
+(Note: The Beijing Capital Airport and the highway connecting it to the city are administered by Chaoyang District even though the airport is almost completely surrounded by Shunyi District.)
 Shijingshan is a heavily industrialized district in the foothills of the Western Hills.
 Fengtai spans across the south of urban Beijing.

 Of the suburban districts further afield, Tongzhou and Shunyi in the east are rapidly urbanizing.
 Mentougou and Fangshan lie to the west, in Xishan, also known as the Western Hills.
 Fangshan is home to two of the oldest prehistoric sites in Beijing Municipality: the caves at Zhoukoudian, home of the Peking Man, and Liulihe, the site of the capital of the Yan Kingdom during the Western Zhou dynasty.
 Daxing District, to the south, is largely agricultural but is also developing its own technology park in Yizhuang.
 Changping just north of the city ranges from densely urbanized Tiantongyuan in the south to the Juyongguan Great Wall in the north.
 In between are the Thirteen Ming Tombs.

-Far north of the municipality in the Yanshan range are Yanqing and Miyun Counties, and Huairou and Pinggu Districts, both of which were rural counties until 2001.
+In the Yanshan range covering the far north of the municipality are Yanqing, Miyun, Huairou and Pinggu Districts, all of which were rural counties until 2001.
 The far north is rugged, rural and sparsely populated.
-Yanqing, Huairou and Miyun all have fewer than 200 residents per km^{2} (518/sq. mi.).
+Yanqing, Huairou and Miyun districts all have fewer than 200 PD/sqkm.
 They are perhaps best known for stretches of the Great Wall, with Badaling and Shuiguan in Yanqing, Mutianyu, Huanghuacheng and Jiankou in Huairou, and Gubeikou and Simatai in Miyun, and Jiangjunguan in Pinggu.